-Our capital expenditures were used primarily to optimize our Sichuan polysilicon factory, to maintain our cell and module manufacturing plant in Yixing, Jiangsu Province, to purchase production equipment, to acquire land-use rights for each of the plants and to build up our horizontal solar power products and solar power projects businesses.
+Our capital expenditures were used primarily to optimize and maintain our Sichuan polysilicon factory, our cell and module manufacturing plant in Yixing, Jiangsu Province, to purchase production equipment, to acquire land-use rights for each of the plants and to build up our solar power product business and solar power projects business.
 For details of our capital expenditures, see "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Capital Expenditures."
+Operating and Financial Review and Prospects B. Liquidity and Capital Resources-Capital Expenditures."